States demand ventilators as feds ration limited supply

 “It’s like being on eBay with 50 other states bidding on a ventilator,” said New York Gov. Andrew Cuomo, whose state is the epicenter of the pandemic in the United States.
 He urged FEMA to step in and act as a single purchaser of the vital machines.

-The slow deployment of ventilators underscores the ways in which the sprawling federal bureaucracy has fallen short in the nation’s response to the crisis.
-Demand for medical equipment far outpaces the current supply, and the stockpiles that do exist aren’t enough for the hardest hit areas.
+The slow deployment of ventilators underscores the ways in which the sprawling federal bureaucracy has fallen short in the crisis.
+Demand for medical equipment far outpaces the current supply, and the stockpiles that do exist aren’t enough for the hardest-hit areas.
 That undercuts the air of confidence projected by President Donald Trump at his daily briefings.

 Cuomo, whose state has had more than 92,000 cases of COVID-19, warned Thursday that New York has only 2,200 ventilators in its own stockpile after shipping out 600 to New York City, Westchester and Long Island.
 He would run out in six days at this rate.